open-telemetry/semantic-conventions/docs/general/events.md

 In OpenTelemetry, Events are implemented as a specific type of `LogRecord` that conforms to the conventions included here, and Events
 [have their own API](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/event-api.md).
-The api abstracts away knowledge of `LogRecord` so that users are merely dealing with Event semantics.
+The API abstracts away knowledge of `LogRecord` so that users only deal with Event semantics.

 In addition to a required name, an Event may contain a _payload_, which can be either structured or unstructured.